 Today’s trek will be moderate to easy.
-We will go past many Himalayan villages like Shomare, Pangboche and Deboche.
-Also we will cross village of Tengboche which is really beautiful and houses on of biggest and beautiful Monastery in this region.
-After Tengboche it will be fully downhill trek till Phungi Thanga.
-Only one portion between the village of Phungi Thanga and Namche Bazaar is little tough.
+We will go past many Himalayan villages like Dingboche, Shomare, Pangboche, and Deboche.
+Also, we will cross the village of Tengboche which is really beautiful and houses one of the biggest and beautiful Monasteries in this region.
+After Tengboche, it will fully downhill trek till Phungi Thanga.
+Only one portion between the village of Phungi Thanga and Namche Bazaar is a little tough.

-We will fly back to Kathmandu in one of those small aircrafts that we had taken while coming to Lukla.
-In general the flights are in the morning and we can be in Kathmandu by 10 AM.
+We will fly back to Kathmandu in one of those small aircraft that we had taken while coming to Lukla.
+In general, the flights are in the morning and we can be in Kathmandu by 10 AM.